Katherine Paul

-Katherine Paul is a Swinomish/Iñupiaq singer-songwriter and multi-instrumentalist based in Portland, Oregon.
+Katherine Paul (born 1989) is a Swinomish/Iñupiaq singer-songwriter and multi-instrumentalist based in Portland, Oregon.
 Her music is influenced by post-rock, alternative rock, and Native American traditional music.
-She has released an EP and two albums under the moniker Black Belt Eagle Scout.
+She has released an EP and three albums under the moniker Black Belt Eagle Scout.
 Her self-titled EP as Black Belt Eagle Scout was released in June 2014.
 Her debut studio album, Mother of My Children, was first released by Portland tape label Good Cheer Records in 2017, then re-released in September 2018 by Saddle Creek Records.
-On April 26, 2019, Saddle Creek released a new Black Belt Eagle Scout single titled "Loss & Relax" on a seven-inch vinyl backed with b-side track titled "Half Colored Hair”.
+On April 26, 2019, Saddle Creek released a Black Belt Eagle Scout single titled "Loss & Relax" on a seven-inch vinyl backed with the B-side "Half Colored Hair".

-Biography

-Musical background and influences
+Early life

-Paul grew up in the Swinomish Indian Tribal Community on the Puget Sound in Washington.
+Paul was born in Anacortes, Washington to Kevin Paul, a Swinomish/Colville father and enrolled member of the Swinomish Indian Tribal Community, and Patricia Aqiimuk Paul, an Iñupiaq mother and enrolled member of the Native Village of Kotzebue in Alaska.
+Paul grew up on the Swinomish Reservation in the Puget Sound region of Washington.
 Her earliest musical experiences included listening to and singing indigenous music of the Coast Salish.
 She was a jingle dress dancer at regional pow wows with her family's drum group, the Skagit Valley Singers.
 At a young age, Paul began learning to play the piano and played the flute in her school band.
 Her interest in the guitar and drums began when she came into the possession of some bootleg VHS tapes of Hole and Nirvana, from which she taught herself to play those two instruments by pausing the tapes and studying the musicians’ fingerings and techniques.

-During high school Paul became involved in the small DIY music scene in Anacortes, Washington near the Swinomish Indian Tribal Community, driving her parents’ car to attend shows at the Department of Safety venue.
+During high school Paul became involved in the small DIY music scene in Anacortes, Washington near the Swinomish Indian Tribal Community, driving her parents' car to attend shows at the Department of Safety venue.
 The venue, located in an old firehouse, is where she met Canadian artist and musician Geneviève Castrée who became a mentor to Paul.
 An inspiration of Paul's, Castrée would attend her early performances, encouraging her and praising her for her playing.

 In 2007, Paul moved from Washington to Portland, Oregon to attend college at Lewis & Clark College.
 While in Portland she became involved with the Rock and Roll Camp for Girls, and later contributed guitar, drums, and vocals for Portland-based bands Forest Park and Genders.